tpltnt/fREEDA/README.md

 fREEDA is a multi-physics simulator that uses compact models.
-It can be used as an alternative Spice circuit simulator and will read a Spice netlist as well as its own (better) native netlist with many more elemenbts supported. f REEDA uses uses state variables and many new circuit concepts supporting multi physics modeling.
+It can be used as an alternative Spice circuit simulator and will read a Spice netlist as well as its own (better) native netlist with many more elemenbts supported. fREEDA uses uses state variables and many new circuit concepts supporting multi physics modeling.
 It minimizes energy rather than minimizing current errors and so is much more robust than Spice and with high dynamic range.
 Many phenomena that Spice can never